The History of Rome (Mommsen): Caesar

-Nonetheless, even deadly foes could see the bright genius of Caesar; indeed, many conspitators were his beneficiaries.
+Nonetheless, even deadly foes could see the bright genius of Caesar; indeed, many conspirators were his beneficiaries.
 "Brutus, Cassius and the others who, like Cicero, attached themselves to the conspiracy acted less out of enmity to Caesar than out of a desire to destroy his dominatio."
 Too, the conspiracy failed to restore the Republic.
 An aristocrat's libertas meant very little to the population: the people, the armies, or even the equestrians; his assassins "failed to grasp the real pulse of the respublica."

 Moderns may be able to see both sides of the issue, however, as an historian might.
 Indeed, there exists a great difference in context between, say, an American, and a German historian of the 1850s, where during 1848 citizens had made a rather spontaneous, incoherent effort to move German politics toward a free and unified country: it was crushed by the nobility.

-The philosopher Robin Collingwood (1889–1943) developed a nuanced view of history in which each person explores the past in order to create his or her own true understanding of that person's unique cultural inheritance.
+The philosopher R. G. Collingwood (1889–1943) developed a nuanced view of history in which each person explores the past in order to create his or her own true understanding of that person's unique cultural inheritance.
 Although objectivity remains crucial to the process, each will naturally draw out their own inner truth from the universe of human truth.
 This fits the stark limitations on each individual's ability to know all sides of history.
 To a mitigated extent these constraints work also on the historian.
 Collingwood writes:

 "This does not reduce history to something arbitrary or capricious.
 It remains genuine knowledge.
 How can this be, if my thoughts about Julius Caesar differ from Mommsen's?
 Must not one of us be wrong?
 No, because the object differs.
 My historical [object] is about my own past, not about Mommsen's past.
 Mommsen and I share in a great many things, and in many respects we share in a common past; but in so far as we are different people and representatives of different cultures and different generations we have different pasts. ...
 [O]ur views of Julius Caesar must differ, slightly perhaps, but perceptibly.
 This difference is not arbitrary, for I can see—or ought to be able to see—that in his place, apart (once more) from all questions of error, I should have come to his conclusions."

 A modern historian of ancient Rome echoes the rough, current consensus of academics about this great and controversial figure, as he concludes his well-regarded biography of Julius Caesar: "When they killed him his assassins did not realise that they had eliminated the best and most far-sighted mind of their class."